microsoft/fluentui/ghdocs/TESTING.md

 To just validate everything works, run `npm run build`, which will build the project including running tslint and jest for tests.

+If you *only* want to run jest, you can also run only the `jest` task by running `npm run build jest`.

 ## Running tests in watch mode

 When you are developing tests, use the watch mode to run the tests as you write them!